CuBoulder/atlas/README.md

 See [Express_local](https://github.com/CuBoulder/express_local) for setting up a local development environment.

 ## Getting started

 Code items should be created first.
 Required fields are: git URL, commit hash, Name, Version, and Type (core, profile, module, theme, library).
 Optional fields are: is_current (allows you to indicate the preferred version of a code item) and a tagging field.

 Site items are created with a 'pending' status and can be assigned a specific core and/or profile when created.
 If a core or profile is not specified, the 'current' version of the default is used.

+## Features
+* Chronological tasks run to keep a small number of instances available for assignment to end users.
+* POST to create additional instances on demand.
+* Available instances are replaced every night.

+## API
+* Prefers to receive JSON encoded POST request.
+* CRUD Web Express instances

+## Configuration

+Configuration is split between various files `config_*.py`.
+You need to create a `config_local.py` file and will most likely want to replace `config_servers.py`.

+## Deploying Atlas

+Currently we use a `git pull` deployment.
+When code is changed, you need to restart Celery, Celerybeat and Apache.

+## Contributing

+Pull requests are always welcome.
+Project is under active development.
+We want to make sure that Express doesn't become dependant on Atlas.

 ## Sample requests
 ### Code items